metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 ## Buccaneers @ Rams

-The Rams offensive line being beaten hard at the line of scrimmage so far...
+The Rams offensive line being beaten hard at the line of scrimmage so far...why they're not hurrying up, I don't know why.